ga96tik/SauterSchwabQuadrature.jl/docs/src/Parameterized.md

 As on the homepage already mentioned, the user has now to parameterize the integration areas by himself; that means that `integrand` is no more the original function which has to be integrated; `integrand` is now the parameterized version of the original integrand including the two surface elements of both charts.

 Before the parameterizations/charts (parameterization = chart) are built, the user has to figure out, which integration method should be applied, and decide how accurate the integration shall be done.
-It is recommended that the user read the page 'Non_Parameterized' before he continues reading here because otherwise he may not be able to apply the concepts of 'integration method' and 'accuracy'.
+It is recommended that the user read the page 'Non-Parameterized' before he continues reading here because otherwise he may not be able to apply the concepts of 'integration method' and 'accuracy'.

 The parameterization of the sourcetriangle will be called ``\chi_t``, and the parameterization of the testtriangle will be called ``\chi_\tau``.
 In the following, the parameterization of every single integration method will be presented.